elotroalex/elotroalex/profiles.md

 ## The University

 Before joining Yale as faculty, I worked at Columbia University as a digital scholarship librarian for 10 years.
 This profile will soon evolve to reflect my contributions to Yale University.
+Give me a year.

 I was hired at Columbia University Libraries to "coordinate," to un-silo much of what was already being recognized as digital humanities activities across campus.
 The hire was a shard of light, bringing me into a subject specialist team, Humanities & History, rather than a digital scholarship center.
 If my main job was to help build community and bridges with faculty and students, I was meant to do it side-by-side with my librarian colleagues.
 Although I did move on to other parts of the organization, that initial setup provided the foundation for what grew later.
 The Studio, the xpmethods group, and many of the projects you see listed below come from the understanding that subject matter and intellectual community, not functional expertise, should be our guiding light.
 After almost a decade, we have been able to place our work at Columbia University on the national and international map.
 We have developed our own unique reconciliation between the three branches of digital humanities as I see them: architectures of knowledge, algorithmic approaches to corpora and  socio-technical mobilization.
 At the library, the experimental work we have fostered has quietly and beneficially filtered to other parts of the organization... and yes, we are much less siloed today.